 - Seeks to encourage radical self-acceptance

 Contact me to find out how I can guide you in your practice.

-Midlife can be a time where we step into our power and when we have more time for ourselves and what lights us up.
-Heartbreakingly, some women will experience gendered violence and harrassment at this time.
+Midlife can be a powerful and positive experience.
+Heartbreakingly, some women experience gendered violence and harrassment at this time.

 If you need help